AndreLewin/emoji-adventure/README.md

 ---

 The script `makeexporttemplate` has to be run on the production server after deployment so the exportTemplate is made available for adventure exports.

-Vercel can do that automatically.
+Vercel does it automatically by running the `build` script ("build": "next build && npm run makeexporttemplate")

 ## Static Site Generation of an Adventure